The Best Books Set in High School or College For Fall 2023

 They aren’t planning to give up their claim anytime soon and they use their considerable magic in the air, fire, earth, and water elements to put these girls to the test.

-This series is on fire hot, with lots of steam, bullying romance, and deadly situations.
-Don’t read this one if you are under 18, but if you loved ACOTAR, you’ll devour this one too!
+This urban fantasy series is on fire hot, with lots of steam, bullying romance, and deadly situations.
+Don’t read this one if you are under 18, but if you are looking for books like ACOTAR, you’ll devour this one too!

 Literary Fiction Books Set in College and High School